shahind/written-word-report-from-excel/README.md

 A sperate Word file will be created for each row of the excel file.

 # Usage
 Prepare your excel file.
-Prepare your templates Word files. run `python main.py`.
+Prepare your Word template files. run `python main.py`.

 # Example
 We have a `test.xlsx` file which contains information about countries.
 The first column of the `test.xlsx` contains the flag of the country.
-The other columns other contain information, we get and name each row by this way:
+The other columns contain other information, we get and name each row by this way:
 ```
 for i,row in enumerate(sheet.UsedRange.Rows):
     if(i==0): continue